Java Code Generator

 Default: org.pkl.config.java.mapper.NonNull

-Fully qualified named of the annotation class to use for non-null types.
+Fully qualified name of the annotation type to use for annotating non-null types.

 Common code generator options: